apache/iceberg-python/mkdocs/docs/configuration.md

 <!-- prettier-ignore-start -->

 !!! warning inline end "Development only"
-    SQLite is not built for concurrency, and should only be used for exploratory or development purposes.
+    SQLite is not built for concurrency, you should use this catalog for exploratory or development purposes.

 <!-- prettier-ignore-end -->